 Breath Test Challenges In New Jersey

-There three types of chemical tests the police can use to determine the blood alcohol content (BAC) of those accused of DWI.
-The three types of tests are breath, blood and urine — the breath test is the most commonly used.
-There are external factors that could lead you to fail a Breathalyzer.
+There are three types of chemical tests the police can use to determine the blood alcohol content (BAC) of those accused of DWI.
+The three types of tests are breath, blood and urine; the breath test is the most common test used.
+There are external factors that could cause you to fail a Breathalyzer test.
 Many breath tests are thrown off by medical conditions and the person administering the breath test should ask whether you have any medical condition that could affect the results.
-The breath of a diabetics can trigger a false positives on Breathalyzer results.
+The breath of a diabetics can trigger a false positive on Breathalyzer results.
 Also, those suffering from GERD (gastro esophageal reflux disease) can register an extremely high positive due to the alcohol vapors coming up from their stomach.
 Another key factor any good defense attorney will consider is whether you were on medications at the time of the arrest.
 A number of medications, prescription and over-the-counter, can influence your performance on these tests.
 Asthma inhalers, for example, can lead to false breathalyzer results, as can cough syrup and cold medications, particularly if they were taken shortly before the test.